libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 BCP 14 {{!RFC2119}}{{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-* EDNS(0) signifies EDNS version 0.

 * Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits ({{!RFC4648, Section 8}}).

 * Backslash is the character, also called Reverse Solidus, ASCII code 0x5c.

-* Zero-octet is an octet with all bits set to 0, i.e. ASCII code 0x00.

-* ID-string is a string of characters containing only (uppercase or lowercase) letters, digits, dashes, and underscores and its first character is a (uppercase or lowercase) letter.
+* ID-string is a string of characters containing only (uppercase or lowercase) letters, digits, dashes, and underscores, and its first character is a (uppercase or lowercase) letter.

 * "Note" denotes a sentence that is not normative.
 Instead, it points out some non-obvious consequences of previous statements.